PartlySaneStudios/partly-sane-skies/README.md

 Automatically parties everyone in a permanent dungeon party.
 Using ``/pp`` or ``/permparty``, you have the option to create, party, delete, and add and remove members from your permanent party.
 You can even add different parties such as an f6Party or a jujuNonCarry party.

+### Dungeon Player Rater

+At the end of the dungeon, the mod will calculate what percentage of the dungeon was cleared by each player, and how much they contributed, showing you how useful each player was.
+In a perfectly balanced 5 player party, each player should get 20%
 </details>

 <details>